kurax/huijiwiki-mwclient/README.md

 ## Error handling

-MediaWiki API returns errors as `200 OK` but this lib will parse it and throw an `Error`, so remember use `try/catch` when calling an API.
+The MediaWiki API returns errors as `200 OK` but this lib will parse it and throw an `Error`, so remember to use `try/catch` when calling an API.

 ## Contribution

-This lib developed and being internal used by [HuijiWiki](https://www.huijiwiki.com), a wiki farm in Chinese.
+This lib developed and is being internally used by [HuijiWiki](https://www.huijiwiki.com), a wiki farm in Chinese.

-The code is too simple to accept helps, mostly we will expand it based on ourselves demands.
-But you're welcomed to make any suggestion.
+The code is too simple to accept help, mostly we will expand it based on our own demands.
+But you're welcome to make any suggestion.